NickMcConnell/AngbandPlus/readme.txt

 POSSIBILITY OF SUCH DAMAGES.

---- Ben Harrison and Robert Ruehlmann ---
+--- Ben Harrison, Robert Ruehlmann, and Kenneth 'Bessarion' Boyd ---